Part 3 - Weight Loss Movement Strategy

 Incidental movement plan

-You can also move more every hour of every day.
+You can also move more in every hour of every day.
+Tick the options you could easily weave into your routine.

-☐ Calf raises while brushing teeth or drying hair ☐ Squats while kettle boils ☐ Stretches while shower warms up Counter push-ups while waiting for microwave ☐ Calf raises while washing dishes ☐ Lunges while putting away groceries ☐ Squats while unloading dishwasher ☐ Lunges while vacuuming ☐ Vigorously clean surfaces
+At home ☐ Calf raises while brushing teeth or drying hair ☐ Squats while the kettle boils ☐ Stretches while the shower warms up ☐ Counter push-ups while the microwave runs ☐ Calf raises while washing dishes ☐ Lunges while putting away groceries ☐ Squats while unloading the dishwasher ☐ Lunges while vacuuming ☐ Vigorously clean surfaces

-Stand during TV commercial breaks ☐ Planks during show intro ☐ Sit in half sit-up position while watching TV ☐ Walk while on phone calls ☐ Sit-ups at the end of every chapter read
+Relaxing ☐ Stand during TV ad breaks ☐ Planks during show intros ☐ Hold a half sit-up position while watching TV ☐ Walk while on phone calls ☐ Sit-ups at the end of every chapter

-☐ Stand up every 30 minutes ☐ Walk to colleague's desk instead of emailing ☐ Take the long route to bathroom ☐ Seated leg lifts under desk ☐ Desk push-ups during breaks ☐ Walk during lunch break ☐ Take walking meetings when possible
+Office / Desk ☐ Stand up every 30 minutes ☐ Walk to a colleague's desk instead of emailing ☐ Take the long route to the bathroom ☐ Seated leg lifts under the desk ☐ Desk push-ups during breaks ☐ Walk during your lunch break ☐ Take walking meetings when possible

-☐ Park far from entrance ☐ Carry basket instead of using cart ☐ Walk every aisle (even ones you don't need) ☐ Carry bags into house one at a time (multiple trips)
+Grocery shopping ☐ Park far from the entrance ☐ Carry a basket instead of using a trolley ☐ Walk every aisle ☐ Carry bags inside one at a time

-☐ Park in furthest spot ☐ Shoulder rolls at red lights ☐ Engage core while driving ☐ Butt squeezes at stop signs ☐ Take stairs in car parks
+Driving and parking ☐ Park in the furthest spot ☐ Shoulder rolls at red lights ☐ Engage your core while driving ☐ Glute squeezes at stop signs ☐ Take the stairs in car parks

 Overcoming movement barriers